 How Revolutionary Were the Bourgeois Revolutions?

 Once of central importance to left historians and activists alike, recently the concept of the “bourgeois revolution” has come in for sustained criticism from both marxists and conservatives.
-In this comprehensive rejoinder, Neil Davidson seeks to answer the question “how revolutionary were the bourgeois revolutions” by systematically examining the approach taken by a wide range of thinkers to explaining the causes, outcomes, and content of the French, English, Dutch, and other revolutions.
-Through far reaching research and comprehensive analysis, Davidson demonstrates that what's at stake is far from a stale issue for the history books – understanding these struggles of the past offer far reaching lessons for today's radicals.
+In this abridged edition of his magisterial How Revolutionary Were the Bourgeois Revolutions?
+Neil Davidson expertly distills his theoretical and historical insights about the nature of revolutions, making them available for general readers.
+Through far reaching research and comprehensive analysis, Davidson demonstrates that what's at stake is far from a stale issue for the history books – understanding these struggles of the past offer far reaching lessons for today's radicals

 "I was frankly pole-axed by this magnificent book.
 Davidson resets the entire debate on the character of revolutions: bourgeois, democratic and socialist.
 He's sending me, at least, back to the library." —Mike Davis, author of Planet of Slums